cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 1. Reboot your phone
   - This is not necessary but recommended
 1. Open the unc0ver application from your home screen immediately afterwards
+1. Open the settings menu and disable the `Disable Auto Updates` toggle
+1. Tap "Done"
 1. Tap "Jailbreak"
 1. Reboot your phone when prompted
 1. Open the unc0ver application from your home screen immediately after rebooting